gh2hq/gh2/docs/processing&p5js-to-lighght.md

 ## Color System

 In Processing, you can use three or four number `(r, g, b)` or `(r, g, b, a)` to represent a color or take them as parameters to color-related APIs, such as `fill(100, 34, 0, 100)` or `stroke(0, 0, 0)`.
-But in Charming, you need three different channels to represet a color or give them to color-related APIs:
+But in Lighght, you need three different channels to represet a color or give them to color-related APIs:

 - `ch`: character, ascii code or unicode (including cjk characters or emoji).
 - `fg`: foreground color, a number(0 ~ 255 by default) if the color mode is ANSI, a tuple with length equaling to 1or 3 if the color mode is HSB or RGB.